jimmyangel/jimmyangel.github.io/_posts/2016-03-11-Rikitraki-update-1.md

 To use it, all you have to do is go to the 3D view of a specific track and click on the "Play" control ![RikiTraki]({{site.baseurl}}/images/posts/2016-03-11/vDronePlay.png) on the top left part of the visualization area.
 This action will trigger the animation, which can be paused ![RikiTraki]({{site.baseurl}}/images/posts/2016-03-11/vDronePause.png) at any time .

-You can control the position of of the view camera by just dragging the cursor.
+You can control the position of the view camera by just dragging the cursor.
 Zoom in/out with using the zoom control, or the mouse wheel, or the two-finger gesture on a trackpad.

 To speed up the animation, click on the "Faster" ![RikiTraki]({{site.baseurl}}/images/posts/2016-03-11/vDroneFaster.png) control and to slow it down, use the "Slower" ![RikiTraki]({{site.baseurl}}/images/posts/2016-03-11/vDroneSlower.png) control.
 Use the "Reset view" ![RikiTraki]({{site.baseurl}}/images/posts/2016-03-11/vDroneReset.png) control to start over.